MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Metapod Normal`
 `Metapod Name`: I wish...
 I want to be Butterfree quickly...

+`Granbull Normal`
-Granbull: W-wait a second.
+`Granbull Name`: W-wait a second.
 I don't know if I like this or not...

+`Granbull Normal`
-Granbull: My cute little face turned all craggy...
+`Granbull Name`: My cute little face turned all craggy...

 `Alakazam Normal`
 `Alakazam Name`: Evolution is not a bad thing.